I Love the Monkees

 Image Description

-Black and gray photograph of Huey Newton surrounded by black text on a blue background
+Blue-tinted photograph of Rodriguez in the center surrounded by red text on a white background

 Back Style